phpMussel/phpMussel/_docs/readme.en.txt

     whatever is appropriate for your particular setup.
 Save file, close.

- 4) Optionally, you can make using phpMussel in CLI mode easier for yourself by creating a batch file to automatically load php and phpMussel.
-To do this, open a plain text editor such as Notepad or Notepad++, type the complete path to the "php.exe" file in the directory of your php installation, followed by a space, followed by the complete path to the "phpmussel.php" file in the directory of your phpMussel installation, save the file with a ".bat" extension somewhere that you'll find it easily, and double-click
+ 4) Optionally, you can make using phpMussel in CLI mode easier for yourself by creating a batch file to automatically load PHP and phpMussel.
+To do this, open a plain text editor such as Notepad or Notepad++, type the complete path to the "php.exe" file in the directory of your PHP installation, followed by a space, followed by the complete path to the "phpmussel.php" file in the directory of your phpMussel installation, save the file with a ".bat" extension somewhere that you'll find it easily, and double-click